- License Renewal

 - For example, if your birthday is June 14, 1982 (an even year) your license will expire on June 30, 2014, June 30, 2016, etc. However, if your birthday is June 14, 1983 (an odd year), your license/permit will expire on June30, 2013, June 30, 2015, etc.

-Renewals done online are immediate.
-The license/permit should be received in approximately 10-15 business days.
+Renewals completed online are immediate unless deficient.
+The pocket license should be received in approximately 10-15 business days.

-An incomplete renewal application or online renewal will cause additional time for processing.
+An incomplete renewal will cause additional time for processing.

-As of October 2007, the renewal fee is $70 for each license/permit.
-If the required renewal fee is not postmarked on or before the date of expiration, the license/permit is expired.
-If the license/permit is renewed more than 30 days after its expiration, a $35 delinquency fee (in addition to the $70 renewal fee )will be required before the license/permit will be renewed.
-Note: The dishonored check fee is $25.
-This fee must also be submitted before the license will be renewed.
+As of October 2017, the renewal fee is $100 for each license/permit.
+If the required renewal fee is not submitted on or before the date of expiration, the license/permit is expired.
+If the license/permit is renewed more than 30 days after its expiration, a $50 delinquency fee (in addition to the $100 renewal fee) will be required before the license/permit will be renewed.
+Note: A dishonored check fee is $25.00 If a dishonored check fee is incurred, this fee must also be submitted before the license will be renewed.

 The status of a licensee/permitee (but not the status of applicant) can be checked on the internet by visiting our license verification web page.